Cabinet split over Sunak’s HS2 ‘gross act of vandalism’

 Andy Street, the Tory mayor of the West Midlands, said axing the northern leg would make it the “most expensive white elephant in UK history”.
 Mr Johnson has warned against a “mutilated HS2”, while Mr Cameron is believed to have privately raised concerns about the prospect that the high-speed rail line could be ditched.

-Jason McCartney told The Independent he wanted HS2 “delivered in full to Manchester and Leeds with full connectivity to northern powerhouse rail”, but added: “I acknowledged it’s well over budget and it’s right that the PM takes a pragmatic view.”
+Jason McCartney, the Tory MP for Colne Valley, told The Independent he wanted HS2 “delivered in full to Manchester and Leeds with full connectivity to Northern Powerhouse Rail”, but added: “I acknowledge it’s well over budget and it’s right that the PM takes a pragmatic view.”

-Andy Burnham, mayor of Greater Manchester, said he would write Mr Sunak to warn him that scrapping HS2 would “rip the heart out of Northern Powerhouse Rail” and create a “north-south chasm”.
+Andy Burnham, the mayor of Greater Manchester, said he would write to Mr Sunak to warn him that scrapping HS2 would “rip the heart out of Northern Powerhouse Rail” and create a “north-south chasm”.

-The Labour mayor insisted that if Mr Sunak wanted to scrap HS2 he should call a general election and get a mandate first.
+The Labour mayor insisted that if Mr Sunak wanted to ditch HS2 he should call a general election and get a mandate first.

-It is understood that the government still plans to cut southern part of HS2 will terminate at Old Oak Common and not continue to Euston, sparking fresh outrage on Monday.
+It is understood that the government still plans to cut the southern part of HS2, terminating at Old Oak Common and not continuing to Euston, sparking fresh outrage on Monday.
 Experts said it would cause a “commercial and operational mess”.

-Paul Johnson, director of the Institute for Fiscal Studies, said the chaos around HS2 makes him “want to weep” and a truncated project will be a “total waste” of money.
+Paul Johnson, director of the Institute for Fiscal Studies, said the chaos around HS2 makes him “want to weep” and warned a truncated project would be a “total waste” of money.

-Dozens of leading businesses chiefs – including the heads of Manchester Airports Group and Virgin Money –signed a letter to the government urging HS2 to be built in full.
+Dozens of leading business chiefs – including the heads of Manchester Airports Group and Virgin Money – signed a letter to the government urging HS2 to be built in full.
 A group of 10 vice-chancellors of universities in the West Midlands has also called on Mr Sunak to commit to high-speed rail.

-Henri Murison, chief executive of the Northern Powerhouse Partnership (NPP), said: “The government has heard the voice of business and northern mayors – it’s time to listen.”
+Henri Murison, chief executive of the Northern Powerhouse Partnership, said: “The government has heard the voice of business and northern mayors – it’s time to listen.”

-No 10 repeatedly declined to comment on speculation about the future of HS2 on Monday – but pointed out that there was precedent for delaying parts of HS2 due to “affordability”.
+No 10 repeatedly declined to comment on speculation about the future of HS2 on Monday – but pointed out that there was precedent for delaying parts of the line due to “affordability”.

 Join our commenting forum